Maddalena Panattieri: Life

-She often spent her mornings in Eucharistic Adoration while her afternoons saw her administering to both the ill and the poor; she became noted for her austerities which included wearing a rough woolen shirt and for her long fasts.
-When her brother kept getting into trouble (and his conduct exceeded all patience) she would fall to her knees before a Crucifix and would beg for God to intervene and help her brother.
+She often spent her mornings in Eucharistic adoration while her afternoons saw her administering to both the ill and the poor; she became noted for her austerities which included wearing a rough woolen shirt and for her long fasts.
+When her brother kept getting into trouble (and his conduct exceeded all patience) she would fall to her knees before a crucifix and would beg for God to intervene and help her brother.
 Through her efforts the order was inspired to undertake a more strict observance which led to Sebastian Maggi - from Milan - coming in 1490 to inaugurate this at her request.

 On one occasion a rich councilor from Milan - who harbored great hatred towards the faith - was excommunicated and he hit her across the face in public and called her names.
 She dropped to her knees and said: "Brother here is the other cheek.
 I give it to you in love of Jesus Christ" which infuriated the man further.
 But justice was too late for the man died a violent death from a painful and incurable disease not long after this incident.

 Panattieri died on 13 October 1503 in Trino.
 On her deathbed she said: "I could not be happy in Heaven if you were not there too" to those assembled near her bedside.
-She sang "Jesus our Redeemer" and the "Ave Maria" prior to her death.
+She sang "Jesus our Redeemer" and the "Ave Maria" before her death.
 Her remains were found in 1964 and transferred in 1970.

 Beatification

-Panattieri received formal beatification from Pope Leo XII on 26 September 1827 once the pontiff confirmed that a 'cultus' (or popular devotion) to Panattieri existed and endured since her death.
+Panattieri was beatified by Pope Leo XII on 26 September 1827.